spfncer/swamphacks-25/README.md

 After the repository is cloned, visit the link [chrome://extensions/](chrome://extensions/), and select load unpacked.
 From there, navigate to the project folder that was previously cloned and select the `/extension` folder.
 Once inside the `/extension` folder, select open folder and this will load the extension to your device.

-Now that the extension is loaded, click the puzzle piece in the upper right hand side of your browser and select "Comment-tary" by clicking the blue aligator logo, it is recommended to pin the extension for repeated use.
+Now that the extension is loaded, click the puzzle piece in the upper right hand side of your browser and select "Comment-Tary" by clicking the blue aligator logo, it is recommended to pin the extension for repeated use.

 #### Backend